bbmoz/simplehyper.info/README.md

 generated in a web browser.
 However, users cannot receive stakes or manage their Hyper in any way, so
 they must ensure that the generated private key is stored in a safe location before using the generated public address.

-The simplehyper.info project is a fork of the <a href="https://github.com/litecoin-project/liteaddress.org" target="_blank">liteaddress.org project</a>.
+The simplehyper.info project is inspired by the <a href="https://github.com/pointbiz/bitaddress.org" target="_blank">bitaddress.org project</a>.

 The simplehyper.info project provides an all-in-one HTML document with embedded JavaScript/Css/Images.
 The JavaScript is readable (not minified) and contains